secretstartups/handbook/sites/handbook/source/handbook/marketing/virtual-events/webcasts/index.html.md

 {: #technical-demo-series .gitlab-purple} <!-- DO NOT CHANGE THIS ANCHOR -->

 Technical demos are aligned with the GTM Motions and cover a range of topics relevant to leads in consideration & purchase stages.
-Demo series run on a weekly cadence as live or pre-recorded sessions on Zoom / On24 Platforms with an option for Q&A.
+Demo series run on a weekly cadence as live or pre-recorded sessions on Zoom / On24 Platforms with an option for written or live Q&A.

 **Primary goal:**
 * Accelerate MQL > SAO conversion